The Schwartz-Zippel Lemma and its application to Zero Knowledge Proofs

 We can test that two polynomials are equal by checking if all their coefficients are equal, but this takes $\mathcal{O}(d)$ time, where $d$ is the degree of the polynomial.

-If instead we can evaluate the polynomials at a random point $u$ compare the evaluations in $\mathcal{O}(1)$ time.
+If instead we can evaluate the polynomials at a random point $u$ and compare the evaluations in $\mathcal{O}(1)$ time.

 That is, in a finite field $\mathbb{F}_{p}$, we pick a random value $u$ from $[0,p)$.
 Then we evaluate $y_f=f(u)$ and $y_g=g(u)$.
 If $y_f = y_g$, then one of two things must be true: